 Click Column Header to Sort.

-Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature.
-Prioritize office activities and delegate work to student and/or casual employees.
-May act as work leader to junior clerical support staff.
+Perform a wide range of clerical, secretarial, and general office duties including those of a confidential nature.
 Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies and programs.
-Interact with the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
-Customize and/or compose letters on own initiative or in response to requests for information.
-Perform general word processing duties utilizing intermediate to advanced-level functions.
-Modify and/or create databases and complex spreadsheets.
-Monitor complex department budgets and/or grants.
+Assist with the prioritization of office activities and delegate to and monitor work of student and/or casual employees.
+Compose letters and correspondence.
+Perform general word processing, spreadsheet and data entry duties utilizing intermediate-level functions.
+Monitor moderately complex budgets and/or grants.

 Forbes has named NYU one of the best employers for diversity in 2020, ranking eighth among U.S. universities.
 DiversityJobs.com has named NYU a top employer for 2020 for dedication and commitment to building a diverse workforce and culture.
 The Dave Thomas Foundation for Adoption has named NYU an Adoption-Friendly Workplace in the U.S. for 2019.